Cal Poly applications fail to break record for first time in years. How many applied

 What to know as decisions go out

-Some of the 81,095 students who applied to Cal Poly have already received their decisions — but others are still waiting.
+In late March, some of the 79,400 students who applied to Cal Poly had already received their decisions — but others were still waiting.

-According to the university, all students will be notified of their admissions decisions by April 1.
+According to the university, all students would be notified of their admissions decisions by April 1.
 Those decisions can be seen through the Cal Poly applications portal.

-Accepted students will have until May 1 to accept their admission.
+Accepted students have until May 1 to accept their admission.

 Steps like applying for housing and choosing a meal plan will follow their confirmation.